BNP Paribas profits boosted by trading boom

-PARIS (Reuters) - A surge in currency and commodity trading in the third quarter helped to put BNP Paribas BNPP.PA on track to beat its earnings guidance for 2020 despite a squeeze on margins from low interest rates.
+PARIS (Reuters) - BNP Paribas' BNPP.PA investment bank helped to put the group on track to beat its earnings guidance for 2020 as its revenues benefited from a surge in interest rate and currency trading in the third quarter.

-Bumper trading volumes have helped many major European banks to produce stronger-than-expected third-quarter earnings and some also now have a more optimistic outlook on loan losses caused by the financial fallout from COVID-19.
+Bumper trading volumes have helped other big European banks to produce stronger-than-expected third-quarter earnings and some also have a more optimistic outlook on loan losses caused by the fallout from COVID-19.

 The banks’ third-quarter performance will become an important gauge of financial strength ahead of December when the European Central Bank is expected to revisit its recommendation for euro zone banks not to pay dividends.